 GFS believes all animal use is wrong, regardless of the amount of harm and death involved, for the reason that all sentient beings have the basic moral right not to be used as property.

 Most, if not all, people would agree that causing harm and death to nonhuman animals without a good reason is wrong.
 For example, the majority of people would agree that when they hear stories of humans killing dogs, drowning cats, hitting horses, etc., they believe what those humans did was wrong.
-We believe the reason people strongly oppose these acts is due to the individuals causing harm and death to sentient beings (cats, dogs, etc.) for no good reason; they are doing it for their own pleasure, convenience, and entertainment.
+We believe the reason people strongly oppose these acts is due to causing harm and death to sentient beings (cats, dogs, etc.) for no good reason; they are doing it for their own pleasure, convenience, and entertainment.

 Now, if you object to killing, hitting, and kicking cats, dogs, horses, etc., ask yourself what is the best reason you have for imposing harm and death onto nonhuman animals for food, clothing, entertainment, and other uses.